mstrehse/isp-outage-monitor/README.md

 # ISP Outage Monitor

 This little script gets you an overview how stable your internet connection is.
-It logs all outages and has a gui, so you can see of you have online connection and the datetime and duration of every outage.
+It logs all outages and has a gui, so you can see if you have online connection and the datetime and duration of every outage.

 ## Installation on a Raspberry PI (Model B)